 "It was so hard to listen to the heart and lungs," Reyes said.
 "Sometimes I questioned whether I was really hearing abnormal sounds or whether it was the background noise.
 Sometimes I was with a patient for a very long time and that caused an increase in wait time for my other patients.
 Or sometimes I would order X-rays because I thought I heard something."

-She had heard about Eko’s CORE stethoscope attachment and decided to try one.
+She had heard about the Eko CORE Digital Attachment and decided to try one.
 The first day she used the CORE in combination with her Littmann Cardiology IV stethoscope, Reyes felt like she had found the missing piece.

 The difference helped Reyes get an unstable patient the help she needed quickly and confidently, whereas before, triage would have taken much longer.

 "An older woman was having a lot of difficulty breathing.
 I quickly put on my upgraded scope and I could instantly hear all of the congestion that was going on in the lungs.
 Then, because I was also able to connect through my phone app, I could see how fast the heart rate was going.
 This patient was in tachycardia and really unstable.
 I knew right away that I had to admit her, and she needed to be intubated pretty quickly.
 If I would have had a standard stethoscope, it would have taken longer to get her where she needed to be."

 The first day of using the Eko CORE Attachment has stuck with Reyes because it made such an impression.
 A few months later, she was among the first providers to use the new 3M™ Littmann® CORE Digital Stethoscope, what the company calls its most advanced stethoscope yet.
 The top cardiology stethoscope is now equipped with powerful Eko technology, including up to 40x amplification, noise cancellation, sound wave visualization, and wireless listening capabilities, which are especially useful when COVID exposure is a top concern for healthcare professionals.